SwathiBabu01/Book-Recommender-System/README.md

 # Book-Recommender-System

-Deploy the app by clicking on the streamlit icon below:
+Open the app by clicking on the streamlit icon below:

 =======